alepuzio/Hall-of-Fame-methodologies/README.md

 ## How to code
  - download the project with _git clone_
+ - if the code is yet downloaded, update the project using the command _git pull_
  - run the code
  - read the actual code
  - if you want to create anotehr functionality, open a new branch